-Uber has been banned by the city of Rome.
-Thanks mainly to lobbying by the city’s taxi drivers the regular “taxi” part of Uber does not work here, even though the app does: in Rome there is still Uber Black, Uber Lux and Uber Van, but they do not go head-to-head with taxis in terms of price and availability.
-See our price comparison on this page – they work out twice as expensive as a taxi, or worse.
+Thanks to lobbying by the city’s taxi drivers the regular “taxi” part of Uber does not work here, even though the app does: in Rome there is still Uber Black, Uber Lux, and Uber Van, but in price terms they do not go head-to-head with taxis, only with the local “NCC” limo service.
+As mentioned, the app does allow you to order a regular cab instead of an Uber, with regular taxi charges.

 Quote from the inner suburbs to Termini station